alexiacl/eJPT/SECTION 4.md

 -   POST: sends info to the server, form, login,...
 -   OPTIONS: indicates http methods available in the server
 -   PUT: put files on the server
+-   HEAD:  used to retrieve the headers of a resource

 **HTTP Status Codes:**